w3f/Grants-Program/applications/AISub.md

 4. **Output Model Execution Results**:
   - After receiving a user's AI model execution request, suppliers can directly output the results to the blockchain through the platform.
   - The platform provides a standardized API, enabling suppliers to efficiently process model execution requests and securely and transparently deliver the results to users.
+  - If the execution results exceed the size limit, the supplier will use IPFS (InterPlanetary File System) for storage within the protocol.
+In such cases, the data stored on the blockchain will be an IPFS link pointing to the actual result.
   - Suppliers can also review the model's execution logs and performance metrics, helping them analyze model performance and make continuous improvements based on user feedback.

 5. **AIStream Protocol Integration**: